dat-ecosystem-archive/dat-glob/README.md

 Glob implementation for `dat` archives.

 Supports both raw `hyperdrive` instances and Beaker Browser's `DatArchive` API.
+With [`scoped-fs`](https://github.com/pfrazee/scoped-fs) you can use it on your local file system as well.

 ## Usage